 - Add the wet ingredients to the dry ingredients and mix until the dough comes together.

 How to Make Cloud Dough, the easiest dough recipe that calls for oil and flour.

 How to Make Goop with just cornstarch and water.

 Make amazing scented pumpkin spice playdough.

 How to make Salt Dough with just salt, flour, and water.

 Is this your first time here?

-If you enjoyed this post about how to make playdough, the you will love our newsletter, join our newsletter and be the first to know about simple art + science projects for kids, creativity tips, and simple ideas that will make your life more creative.
+If you enjoyed this post about how to make playdough, then you will love our newsletter.
+Be the first to know about simple art + science projects for kids, creativity tips, and simple ideas that will make your life more creative.
 Sign up for our newsletter.